 - the foreigner understands the CIMT's elements, and

 - the foreigner states his/her guilt for committing the CIMT, and

 - the foreigner's admission was totally voluntary.2

-No, unless either of the following exceptions apply:
+No, unless either of the following exceptions applies:

 - The foreigner was under 18 when he/she committed the CIMT, more than five (5) years have elapsed since the CIMT occurred, and the foreigner is currently out of jail or prison; or